Components of moduli stacks of two-dimensional Galois representations

-We define the {\em refined shape} of the pair $(\gM,\gN)$ (resp.\ of $\gP$) to consist of its shape $J$, together with the $f$-tuple of invariants $r:= (r_i)_{i = 0}^{f-1}$.
-If $(J,r)$ is a refined shape that arises from some pair (or extension) of type $\tau$, then we refer to $(J,r)$ as a refined shape for $\tau$.
+We define the {\em refined profile} of the pair $(\gM,\gN)$ (resp.\ of $\gP$) to consist of its profile $J$, together with the $f$-tuple of invariants $r:= (r_i)_{i = 0}^{f-1}$.
+If $(J,r)$ is a refined profile that arises from some pair (or extension) of type $\tau$, then we refer to $(J,r)$ as a refined profile for $\tau$.

 We say the pair $(i-1,i)$ is a \emph{transition} for $J$ if $i-1 \in J$, $i \not\in J$ or vice-versa.
 (In the first case we sometimes say that the pair $(i-1,i)$ is a transition out of $J$, and in the latter case a transition into $J$.)
 Implicit in many of our arguments below is the observation that in the cuspidal case $(i-1,i)$ is a transition if and only if $(i+f-1,i+f)$ is a transition. \end{df}